What Is HNT and Helium Mobile, and How Can You Get a Phone Plan Powered by Blockchain?

 That’s what Helium Mobile delivers – real-world phone service powered by a Decentralized Physical Infrastructure Network (DePIN) and incentivized to build a larger network through crypto mining.
 No crypto wallet needed to use the service.
 No strings attached.

 Instead of relying solely on legacy infrastructure, Helium taps into a decentralized network run by regular people.
 Anyone can deploy a hotspot, contribute 5G coverage, and get rewarded in HNT – the native Helium token.
-That same network powers Helium Mobile, a phone service offering a completely free phone plan (with data, texts, and minutes!), built on a mix of traditional telecom and blockchain-based innovation.
+That same network powers Helium Mobile, a phone service offering affordable phone plans (with data, texts, and minutes!), built on a mix of traditional telecom and blockchain-based innovation.

 Here’s a quick overview: